 Another thing that can be a pain in the ass on your Thailand trip are protests in Bangkok.
 Years ago the Bangkok Airport BKK was completely blocked for a couple days and over the years there have been millions of people on the streets in Bangkok protesting against the (military) regime.
 However this is NOT a polace you are willing to go when visiting Thailand.

 I know my mom does not like to hear this but I was living in Bangkok when one these mass protests were taking place.
 On the news there were reports about death protestors and extreme violence during the day.
-After a crazy night out in Bangkok I got into a TukTuk (never take a tuktuk btw, read why in my blog how much does a trip to Thailand cost) and asked him to drop me off at the protest just to see it with my own eyes.
+After a crazy night out in Bangkok I got into a TukTuk (tuktuk's are mostly rip off's btw, read why in my blog how much does a trip to Thailand cost) and asked him to drop me off at the protest just to see it with my own eyes.

 Thousands and thousands of people were literally sleeping on the street and it looked like the biggest street festival I have ever seen, totally peaceful.
 Of course everyone looked at me like what are you foreigner doing here, but they all had a smile on their face tho.
 I talked to some of the protesters to understand why they were sleeping en mass on the streets: the love for their country, freedom and peace was their answer.